 - i.
 40 C.F.R.
 60 Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines There are no compression ignition engines at this facility. - j.
 40 C.F.R.
-60 Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines: All engines at the facility were constructed, reconstructed, or modified prior to the June 12, 2006 applicability date listed in §60.4230(a)(4). - k.
+60 Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines: All engines at the facility-The spark ignition internal combustion engines 08101 to 08105 and 081G3 were constructed, reconstructed, or modified prior to the June 12, 2006 applicability date listed in §60.4230(a)(4). - k.
 40 C.F.R.
 60 Subpart KKKK Standards of Performance for Stationary Combustion Turbines The Solar Turbine was installed in 1966, which predates this NSPS's applicability date of February 18, 2005 as specified in §60.4305(a). - 1.
 40 C.F.R.
-60 Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Production, Transmission and Distribution - This subpart does not apply to the facility since the facility is a transmission facility.
+60 Subpart OOOO Standards of Performance for Crude Oil and Natural Gas Production, Transmission and Distribution This subpart does not apply to the facility since the facility is a transmission facility.
 So it is exempt from the requirements for gas wells, centrifugal compressors, reciprocating compressors, and/or pneumatic controllers.
 Although this applies to storage vessels located at transmission facilities, there have been no storage vessels constructed, modified, or reconstructed after August 23, 2011, and on or before September 18, 2015 in accordance with §60.5365(e). - m.
 40 C.F.R.
-60 Subpart OOOOa Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After September 18, 2015.
-None of the storage vessels and compressors at the facility were constructed, modified, or reconstructed after September 18, 2015.
-Therefore, this subpart does not apply to the facility. - n.
+60 Subpart OOOOa Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After September 18, 2015 and on or Before December 6, 2022.
+None of the The storage vessels A08 to A12 and the compressors 08101 to 08105 and 08107 at the facility were constructed, modified, or reconstructed before after-September 18, 2015.
+The storage vessel A25 and the compressor 08108 were constructed after December 6, 2022.
+Therefore, this subpart does not apply to these emission units the facility. - n.
 40 C.F.R.
 60 Subpart YYYY Turbine MACT The Solar Turbine which was installed in 1966 was constructed prior to the January 14, 2003 compliance date, and is therefore considered an exempt existing source in accordance with §63.6090(b)(4). - o.
 40 C.F.R.
-Part 64 Compliance Assurance Monitoring (CAM) There are no add-on controls at this facility, with the exception of the DEG dehys, which are subject to 40 C.F.R.
+Part 64 Compliance Assurance Monitoring (CAM) There are no add on controls at this facility, with the exception of the DEG dehys, which The DEG dehydrators are subject to 40 C.F.R.
 63, Subpart HHH; therefore, in accordance with 40 C.F.R. §64.2(b)(1)(i), CAM is not applicable to HAPs emitted from these sources.
 Moreover, the DEG Dehys are not subject to any other non-exempt pollutant limitation (such as VOC or PM), thereby not meeting the applicability criterion in §64.2(a)(1).
 Based upon these facts, CAM does not apply to any source at the facility.